×

 We asked expats in Ghent what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in Ghent, should be aware of several key factors.
 Firstly, they should understand that the official languages are Dutch, French, and German, with Dutch being the most commonly spoken in Ghent.
 Therefore, learning Dutch or having a basic understanding of the language would be beneficial.
 They should also be aware of the cost of living, which is relatively high compared to other countries.
 This includes housing, healthcare, groceries, and transportation.
 However, Belgium has an excellent healthcare system, which is accessible to all residents, including expats.
 Belgium has a high tax rate, and this includes a tax on worldwide income for residents.
 Therefore, it's important to understand the tax implications before moving.
 Belgium's climate is temperate, with mild, humid winters and cool summers.
 Ghent, in particular, experiences rainfall throughout the year, so expats should be prepared for this type of weather.
 Belgium has a rich history and culture, and Ghent is no exception.
 Expats should take the time to learn about the local customs and traditions, as well as the history of the city.
 Public transportation in Ghent is reliable and efficient, with a network of buses, trams, and trains that make it easy to get around the city.
 Owning a car is not necessary for getting around Ghent, and many residents prefer to bike or walk.
 Finally, expats should be aware that Belgium has a high standard of living and ranks highly in terms of quality of life.
-Ghent is known for its beautiful architecture, vibrant arts scene, and excellent food and drink, making it an attractive place for retirement," said one expat in Ghent.
+Ghent is known for its beautiful architecture, vibrant arts scene, and excellent food and drink, making it an attractive place for retirement," wrote one member in Ghent.

 What do expats in Ghent appreciate most about the local culture?